dannsam/xenko-docs/manual/game-studio/prefabs/use-prefabs.md

 1. Instantiate.
 2. Modify these **Instances**.
 3. Reset properties to original values.
-4. Break link to prefab
+4. Break link to prefab.
 5. Use **Scripts** to animate **Prefab Instances** at runtime.

 ## Create Prefab Instances